 Q: How do I apply?

-A: This application form is required for each student wishing to apply to attend the Inquiry Hub in the 2012/2013 school year.
-We will be holding an information session on Tuesday January 22nd, and details about this event will be shared soon.
+A: This application form is required for each student wishing to apply to attend the Inquiry Hub.
+We hold information sessions and provide tours to families, please call for details: 604-936-4285.

 Q: Can any student come to the program?
 What if you live outside of SD43?

 A: Yes, any student can apply to the Inquiry Hub.
 We will meet with every family who applies to be sure the program is the right fit for each student and family.

 School Location: Millside Centre, 1432 Brunette Ave, Coquitlam.

 A: The Inquiry Hub is for all types of learners who share a passion for knowing and investigation, and have an interest in using technology to seek answers to their questions.

 The Inquiry Hub will appeal to families who are seeking a smaller, cooperative learning environment where students can focus on their interests individually and in small teams – those who: